 “And yet I’m here.”
 Cadence sighed.

-Despite the cold, she couldn’t see her breath.
-The fog over the area was too thick and heavy.
-Like smoke.
-The haze of it obscured the sun, which wasn’t able to touch the top of the warehouses despite the lack of skyscrapers within the vicinity.
+Despite the cold, she couldn’t see her breath—the fog over the area was too thick and heavy.
+Like smoke .
+The haze of it obscured the sun, which wasn’t even able to reach the top of the warehouses despite the lack of skyscrapers within the vicinity.

-Warehouses 13 was built at the very end of a long line of wooden, rickety warehouses.
-A large steel-plated sign that designated its number hung above its doors.
-The doors were rotting off their hinges.
+Warehouses 13 was built at the very end of the long line of wooden, rickety warehouses.
+A large steel-plated sign that designated its number hung above its doors which were rotting off their hinges.
 Through the cracks in the wood, she could make out shadows shifting in a backdrop of light.

 Shrugging herself more into the guise of Duccio Carrego, Cadence stepped into the building.
-The inside of the warehouse was unexpectedly warm.
-Several trash fires dotted the floor and coated stray stacks of metal and wood in a red-orange glow.
+The inside was unexpectedly warm.
+Several trash fires dotted the floor casting stray stacks of metal and wood in a red-orange glow.
 There was a wooden boat missing half of its hull at the very center of the room.

-About two dozen people occupied the building, and when Cadence entered, several of them turned their heads toward her.
+About two dozen people occupied the building, and when Cadence entered, several of them turned towards her.
 Some nodded, some waved and smiled, one even came over to smack her on the back before dashing off again.
-Another came to clap a hand on her shoulder and gave her a shake and said, “What’s wrong, Duccio?
+Another came to clap a hand on her shoulder and gave her a shake, saying, “What’s wrong, Duccio?
 You look like you’ve seen a ghost.”